 Cycle maps and routes

 Most companies in Mallorca that deal with cycle hire also offer routes and maps for their region.
 Some provide cycle tours as well.
-However this blog is mainly about finding your own way with Mallorca cycling!
+However this blog is mainly about working out your own Mallorca cycling routes.

 Majorca Cycling Laws/Rules/latest